kant/ghost-server/README.md

 4. Use the .prettierrc from the root directory
 5. Use project-repl for each subproject
 6. Make sure everything can be installed by just doing `yarn` in any recent officially supported version of node.
-7. Keep other stuff you need to do to an absolute minimium.
+7. Keep other stuff you need to do to an absolute minimum.
 Ideally just cloning ghost-secret
 8. Keep the server running on render.com (or whatever we migrate to).
 9. Keep services directly accessible from your laptop (for now, during this early phase of development)
-10. You should always be able to run ./repl in server/
+10. You should always be able to run `./repl` in `server/`

 # To run